Holographic Transmitarray Antenna with linear Polarization in X band: Conclusion

 \section{Conclusion}

-A detailed study on the design procedure of linearly polarized holographic transmitarrays for both the multi-beam and single-beam is presented for the first time.
-As the impedance values generated by an artificial impedance surface are different for the transmission and reflection states, a new approach based on the holographic technique is applied to record the amplitudes and phases of predetermined far-field radiations.
-Several examples are provided to support the proposed solution.
-Finally, a holographic TA is manufactured and tested.
-The simulation and measurement results show that the antenna has good performance in terms of the 1-dB gain bandwidth, mainly due to using elements with dimensions equal to $0.24\lambda_0$, which becomes possible due to the use of the holographic technique.
+A detailed study on the design procedure of single-beam and dual-beam linearly polarized holographic transmitarrays, based on the susceptance (reactance) distribution is provided for the first time.
+Initially, the impedance surface of a metasurface is analyzed for both reflection and transmission modes.
+It is shown that generating only $180^\circ$ transmission phase range ($-90^\circ : 90^\circ$) is sufficient to cover all possible susceptance (reactance) values, which reduces the number of required dielectric layers and obsoletes four-layer transmitarrays.
+As the susceptance (reactance) values generated by an artificial impedance surface are different for the transmission and reflection modes, a new approach(different from reflectarray designs) based on the holographic technique is applied to record the amplitudes and phases of predetermined far-field radiations.
+Several holograms are designed to support the proposed solution.
+Finally, a holographic TA is manufactured and tested using available low-cost PCB technology as a proof of concept.
+The simulation and measurement results show that the antenna has good performance in terms of the 1-dB gain bandwidth (12.5\%), mainly due to considering almost all incident angles and using elements with dimensions equal to $0.24\lambda_0$, which becomes possible by applying the holographic technique.
+Besides, the antenna achieves 95.94\% simulated radiation efficiency and 21.46\% measured aperture efficiency.